localstack/docs/content/en/user-guide/ci/circle-ci/index.md

       - localstack-update-cloud-pod
 ```

-In a separate project use the previously created "golden" cloud pod as below:
+In a separate project use the previously created base Cloud Pod as below:

 ```yaml
 ...